 Foraging generally refers to searching, identifying and collecting food resources in the wild, including herbs, plants, fruit, nuts, mushrooms or even shellfish.
 It’s all about cooking, preserving and eating healthy and nutritious food while understanding our natural environment.

-Fortunately, the UK is blessed with a vast range of edible plants, mushrooms and fruit growing around us, not only in the forests but in our immediate surroundings.
+Fortunately, the UK and Ireland are blessed with a vast range of edible plants, mushrooms and fruit growing around us, not only in the forests but in our immediate surroundings.
 Chances are those plants are growing on pathways you walk every day, in your local park or even in your own back garden.

 Hazel trees line up the streets dropping plenty of nuts, brambles full of blackberries take over wasteland and cherry trees planted in parks offer generous harvests.
 On top of that, advanced knowledge can help you to find choice edibles like certain wild mushrooms.